Juvenile Expungement Forms

 Learn more by viewing our informational video on juvenile expungement.

-Before you use these forms, we recommend contacting your public defender's office to see if they can assist you with the expungement process.
+Before using these forms, we recommend contacting your public defender's office to see if they can assist you with the expungement process.

 Use the forms below for a juvenile expungement: